 Taboola is another native digital advertising platform worth looking into.
 They claim to have wider reach than Outbrain and other native ad providers, including placements on the following publishers in the Taboola network: The Motley Fool, The Atlantic, Ben & Jerry’s and Netflix.

 Operating since 2008, BuySellAds offers advertisers a mix of display ads, media buys, sponsored content and custom unit opportunities.
 It also boasts 2 billion guaranteed ad impressions a month, working with 1,500+ well-known publishers like the Atlantic, NPR and PBS.
 Overall, it’s a great way for businesses that have proven their paid advertising ROI to scale their campaigns.

 The podcast business is booming, and if you want to get your message in front of this captive audience, Midroll is your advertising partner.
 The network currently works with 120+ different shows that are downloaded more than 15 million times a month, in addition to providing advertisers with 24/7 access to spots and metrics.

-Ad Maven positions itself as “the best pop under network for publishers.”
-They’ve got other monetization strategies as well, including banner ads, light boxes, interstitial ads, and slider ads.
+Ad Maven has additional monetization strategies, including banner ads, light boxes, interstitial ads, and slider ads.
 This company serves hundreds of millions of impressions in over 200 countries so advertisers have a wide range of options when it comes to geotargeting.
 One of the key elements that separates them is a well-constructed RTB system, which helps them give you precise targeting with your ads.